Theodore Earl Butler: Butler at Giverny

-a great day - The marriage of Butler and Mlle.
-Suzanne."
-Everybody nearly at the church - the peasants - many almost unrecognizable.
-Picard very fine, the wedding party in full dress – ceremony first at the mairie - then at the church.
+a great day – The marriage of Butler and Mlle.
+Suzanne.
+Everybody nearly at the church – the peasants – many almost unrecognizable ...
 Monet entering first with Suzanne, then Butler and Mme.
 H (Hoschede).
-Considerable feeling on the part of the parents - a breakfast at the atelier – lasting most of the afternoon.
-Frequent showers, champagne and gaiety - … Dinner and evening at the Monet's - bride and groom left at 7:3 for the Paris train.
+Considerable feeling on the part of the parents – a breakfast at the atelier – lasting most of the afternoon.
+Frequent showers, champagne and gaiety … Dinner and evening at the Monet's – bride and groom left at 7:3 for the Paris train.

 The event was also immortalized in a painting by Theodore Robinson titled The Wedding March.
 Butler became a key player and link between the American Colony and Claude Monet.
 The Butler family organized many dinners such as one held October 25, 1892 with Robinson, Hale, Hart and Marthe Hoschedé.
-"I'm making great culinary preparations for the winter."
 Butler decided to buy an orchard and built a new house.
 "We, Suzanne and Jimmy and I wish that you were here we'd like to see you first rate.
-I have been working some, about half as much as I should - perhaps less - We are building a house back of Peggy's in that little orchard you must remember.
-Said house is to be a wonder of elegance and taste - You will see it next year perhaps."
+I have been working some, about half as much as I should – perhaps less – We are building a house back of Peggy's in that little orchard you must remember.
+Said house is to be a wonder of elegance and taste – You will see it next year perhaps."

 Butler participated in the publication and conception of the Courier Innocent.
 He did the cover and illustrated many pages.
 Butler painted a series of his own family: son Jimmy Butler born in 1893, and daughter Lilly Butler born in 1894.
-Those paintings included series' entitled The Bath, After the Bath, and Playing with Jimmy.
+Those paintings included series entitled The Bath, After the Bath, and Playing with Jimmy.
 Butler developed his own impressionist style with light palettes and loose brushstrokes, reminiscent of works done by Édouard Vuillard and Pierre Bonnard.
 From his garden he painted landscapes showing the church of Giverny, The Demoiselles (small haystacks) and the grain stacks.